Geczy/KStock/README.md

 * Monitor three different sub-Reddits (/r/wallstreetbets, /r/stocks, /r/investing), parsing all the submissions and comments for talked about Tickers, and then using a custom Keras classifier to determine whether they are considering a SELL or a BUY on that stock.
 * Monitor stocks that might be purchased, waiting for the most opportune time to purchase.
 * Multiple trading strategies are automatically triggered depending on the time of day.
 If the markets just opened (09:15-10:15) it will use the Price Swing Strategy.
 The rest of the day, it's looking for volumetric income by Short Trading.
+* Closes out all positions at the end of the day, regardless of their prices, swing trading isn't supported quite yet.

 Things that are currently in testing:
 * Stock Screener